PlayingNumbers/Complete-Newsletter-Guide/README.md

 * The best part?
 You usually only pay for *active* subscribers.
 Unlike Facebook ads where you pay just to show an ad, here you pay only when you actually get a subscriber.

 **📚 Helpful Resources:**
-* [Guide to Newsletter Recommendations (Inbox Collective)](https://inboxcollective.com/guide/newsletter-recommendations/) – A deep dive into how these algorithms actually work.
+* **[Beehiiv Recommendations Setup Guide (Beehiiv)](https://www.beehiiv.com/features/recommendations)** – The official guide on how to set up your "Top 4" recommendations to start the growth loop.
+* **[How to Grow with the Kit Creator Network (Kit)](https://kit.com/features/recommendations)** – Explains how their "Creator Network" works and how to find other newsletters to partner with.
+* **[Substack Recommendations: How it Works (Substack Support)](https://support.substack.com/hc/en-us/articles/5036794583828-How-can-I-recommend-other-publications-on-Substack)** – The technical details on setting up cross-promotion on Substack.
+* **[The Ultimate Guide to Referral Programs (SparkLoop)](https://sparkloop.app/blog/newsletter-referral-program-examples)** – A breakdown of the best rewards and milestones used by top newsletters (SparkLoop is the tech behind most pro referral programs).
-* [Beehiiv Boosts Explained](https://www.beehiiv.com/features/boosts) – The official guide on how to set this up if you're on Beehiiv.
+* **[Beehiiv Boosts Explained](https://www.beehiiv.com/features/boosts)** – The official guide on how to set this up if you're on Beehiiv.

 ---